-NURS 613 Program Develop/Evaluation (3) This course builds on the synthesis of evidence-based knowledge for a specific culturally diverse clinical target population/practice.
+NURS 613 Program Develop/Evaluation (3) This course builds on the synthesis of evidence-based know- ledge for a specific culturally diverse clinical target population/practice.
 Students will identify and propose appropriate strategies for organizational/practice program development and evaluation.
 An innovative policy action plan for a population of interest based on an understanding of the cultural, financial, legal, and human resource needs of the health care environment is developed.

 NURS 614 System-Based Leadership (3) Leadership and management concepts used to address complex microsystem and macrosystem issues within selected health organizations are explored.
 The role of the DNP within complex health organizations will be addressed using the interrelationships of special theoretical frameworks and models of care.
 Emphasis is on the application of advanced communication skills necessary to serve on collaborative and interdisciplinary teams within health care organizations.

 NURS 615 Health Policy: Local to Global (4) Emphasis will be on exploration and analysis of health policy from the perspective of evidence development, analysis, and socio-economic context.
 The leadership role of the DNP in developing and implementing health policy is examined.
 Social justice, access equity, and delivery of health care services will be discussed.
 Opportunities are provided to participate in the political processes impacting nursing and health care policy.
-Includes two semeste hours of a specialty focused practicum (90 clock hours).
+Includes two semester hours of a specialty focused practicum (90 clock hours).

 NURS 616 Health Economics (3) Basic economic theory, market drivers and restraints, cost/ benefit analysis, and reimbursement are analyzed.
 Theory and application are integrated with a focus on the role of the DNP in complex healthcare organizations, the delivery of healthcare in rural settings, and the DNP as entrepreneur.
 Issues of equity, fairness, ethics, and efficacy in health care resource allocation and management are explored.

-NURS 617 Practice Inquiry/Project (6) Emphasis is on the synthesis, critique and application of evidence to support quality clinical or organizational practices in complex health care organizations.
+NURS 617 Practice Inquiry/Project (6) (lecture/other) Emphasis is on the synthesis, critique and application of evidence to support quality clinical or organizational practices in complex health care organizations.
 Students will implement an evidence-based clinical study or project on a topic of practice interest targeting a culturally diverse and vulnerable population, present an oral presentation of the study or project, and submit a scholarly paper from the study or project.
 Includes six semester hours of cognate residency.

-NURS 618 EPI/Envrionmental Health (3) Epidemiological concepts and quantitative research techniques used in modern epidemiology will be examined as well as the health effects on the general population associated with selected environmental exposures.
+NURS 618 EPI/Environmental Health (3) Epidemiological concepts and quantitative research techniques used in modern epidemiology will be examined as well as the health effects on the general population associated with selected environmental exposures.
 The course emphasizes analytical studies, quantitative measures of association, and critical readings of current literature.
 Epidemiology approaches estimating the burden of disease and evaluation of primary, secondary and tertiary prevention strategies are presented.

 NURS 619 Mentorship in Nursing Educ (3) Supervised practicum in instructional planning and teaching in nursing education.
 Students may choose between two pathways: mentorship and teaching in a didactic course or clinical practicum.

 NURS x94 Special Topics in Subject Matter (Arr.)
-(IO) Special topics chosen by the instructor.
+Special topics chosen by the instructor.
 Course content will vary.
 May be repeated for credit, provided that a different topic is studied.
 Additional requirements may apply depending on subject and topic.